 Submit an online application.
 You don’t need to complete your application all at once: you can start it, save it and finish it later.

-Once you start your application, our online system will confirm which supporting documents and information you'll need, such as a transcript and an academic reference.
+We’ll let you know which documents you need to supply before you submit your online application, such as a transcript and an academic reference.
 Supporting documents can be uploaded during your application and after submission.
 You can prepare in advance using our supporting documents guide.

 You’ll receive a quicker response from us if you apply online.
 However, if you are unable to do so, you can submit a paper application.

 Find out what happens after you've applied, including how to:

 - track your application